Moving from Children's Services to Adult Social Care

 - getting a job

-The transition worker asks you what skills you want to learn and what help you might need.
-They'll also talk to you about any worries you may have and if you have any questions.
+The transition worker asks you what skills you want to learn and what help you might need with things like:

 - getting out and about